MuhammadShakir-dev/UI-UX-Designing/README.md

 # UI-UX-Designing
-In this repository you will learn about UI/UX its processes it's tools &amp; techniques.
 <h1>Hello Folks👋</h1>
-<p>In this repository, you will get a MS Doc file in which i have written UI/UX Design processes, and their tools and techniques including the following things.</p>
+<p>In this repository, I will give you my medium article link in which i have written UI/UX Design processes, and their tools and techniques including the following things.</p>
 <ul>
 <li>What is UI?</li>
 <li>What is UX?</li>